Nobody-Zhang/Nobody-Zhang/README.md

 ## Hi there 👋

 - 🔭 I’m Gongbo Zhang, a third-year undergraduate student from School of Computer Science and Technology, HUST.
-- 🌱 I’m currently doing research about AI4Science at JHL.
+- 🌱 I’m currently doing research about AI4Science at PKU-YUAN-Lab @ PKU as an intern.
+- 🙌 I did research about Protein-Ligand Docking at JHL @ HUST from 2023.10-2024.06.
 - 📫 How to reach me:
   - Website: https://zhanggongbo.online
   - Email: minecraftzhanggongbo@outlook.com